Cutremo/Cutremo/README.md

 * Effective C++: 55 Specific Ways to Improve Your Programs and Designs; Scott Meyers
 * Talking with Tech Leads From Novices to Practitioners; Patrick Kua
 * Implementing Lean Software Development: From Concept to Cash; Mary Poppendieck, Tom Poppendieck
+* Team of Teams: New Rules of Engagement for a Complex World; Stanley McChrystal, Tantum Collins, David Silverman, Chris Fussell

 🔍 Next readings: